vitorlz/gbEmulator/README.md

 ## Building the Project

-Make sure you have the latest version of CMake installed.
+Make sure you have CMake installed.

 Clone the repository
 ```